DataStax-Academy/ac201-labs/lab13-hinted-handoff/steps/step02.md

 In this step, you will execute a write with one server shut down.

-There are the IP/Ports for each server.
+These are the IP/Port pairs for each server.

 | Server | IP | Port |
 | ----------- | ----------- | ----------- |